yunpengliDataScience/Skin_Cancer_ML_DL/README.md

 <ins>Column Inferencing</ins>
 <p>The main purpose of column inference is to use deep learning models trained by image data to predict missing values in columns.
 The main strategy is to treat a particular tabular column as a class label, and then train images in deep learning models to predict the value of that column.
+<p>Both GoogleNet and DenseNet121 have relatively better overall performance on inferencing column values of our tabular data.
+All results show the column biopsy has the highest inferencing scores, so it indicates column biopsy has strong correlation with skin lesion types.
+A possible explanation is that a doctor may tend to order a skin biopsy when the patient is suspected to have skin cancer after viewing the patient’s skin image.
 <br><img src="figures/column_inferencing.jpg" style="float: left; margin-right: 10px;"  />

 <ins>Hybrid Model architecture</ins>